A unified recipe for deriving (time-uniform) PAC-Bayes bounds: PAC-Bayes Bounds via Submartingales

-That is, $\vp_t$ simply fixes the second argument of $\vp$ as $\risk(\theta)$ and sets the first as the empirical risk at time $t$. \fi Considering $\vp_t$ is useful because the stochastic process $(\vp_t(\theta))_{t=1}^\infty$ for fixed $\theta$ is a reverse submartingale with respect to $(\mE_t)$.
-Intuitively, this is clear by appealing to Lemma~\ref{lem:leave-one-out}, since the empirical risk $\hR_t(\theta)$ is permutation invariant, and the convexity of $\vp$ ensures that the leave-one-out property holds.
+That is, $\vp_t$ simply fixes the second argument of $\vp$ as $\risk(\theta)$ and sets the first as the empirical risk at time $t$.
+Considering $\vp_t$ is useful because the stochastic process $(\vp_t(\theta))_{t=1}^\infty$ for fixed $\theta$ is a reverse submartingale with respect to $(\mE_t)$.
+This holds by Lemma~\ref{lem:leave-one-out}, since the empirical risk $\hR_t(\theta)$ is permutation invariant and the convexity of $\vp$ ensures that the leave-one-out property holds, as proven below.

-\begin{lemma} For an exchangeable sequence $(Z_t)$, $(\vp_t(\theta))$ is a reverse submartingale with respect to $(\mE_t)$. \end{lemma} \iflong \begin{proof} First note that $\vp_t(\theta)$ is permutation invariant by construction.
+\begin{lemma} For an exchangeable sequence $(Z_t)$, $(\vp_t(\theta))$ is a reverse submartingale with respect to $(\mE_t)$. \end{lemma} \begin{proof} First note that $\vp_t(\theta)$ is permutation invariant by construction.
 Thus, by Lemma~\ref{lem:leave-one-out}, we need only show that it satisfies the leave-one-out property.
 For each $i\in[t]$, define and observe that

 Consequently, by the convexity of $\vp$ and Jensen's inequality,